-Course Webpage: http://canvas.ucsd.edu Office: Economics Building 112 (may change)
+Course Webpage: http://canvas.ucsd.edu

+Office: Atkinson Hall 4115

-Office Hours: Tuesdays & Thursdays, 2PM-3PM, open door, and by appointment (no office hours in-person until week 2)
+Office Hours: Tuesdays & Thursdays, 2:15PM-3:15PM, open door, and by appointment (no office hours in-person until week 2).
+If you could email me in advance to let me know you plan on showing up (and even what you'd like to address in office hours), that would be appreciated!